stevennovations/Crabifier/app/crab-classifier/README.md

 The training is set to 300 iterations but can be edited at training.

+To Run the application

+	1. Clone the Repository
+	2. Change the Folder Path of the Model in line 199
+	3. Run `python train.py`

 Some improvements.

 	- Augmentation of the images could be added to the training script